promanenko/gigaspaces-sbp-jekyll/sqlserver-datagrid.markdown

 Step 4: Run the `BuildAll.bat` script to compile the example.
 This script also copies the deployment files to the `<GigaSpaces Root>\deploy` folder.

 # Running the Example

+Step 1:
-Step 1: The example must be compiled before running (see Building the Example).
+The example must be compiled before running (see Building the Example).

+Step 2:
-Step 2: Create a Database Named `datagrid`.
+Create a Database Named `datagrid`:
 - If its the first time you are running the example where the database and the `Person` table have not been created yet:

 - Go to Microsoft Sql Server Management Studio , Right click on `Databases` and Choose `New Database`, in the Database name Enter: `datagrid` and press the **OK** button.

 - To Create the database Tables run:
 {% highlight java %}
 <GigaSpaces Root>\Examples\Datagrid-SQLServer\tools\SqlServerCreateDBTables.bat.